 How to investigate your images and why they are not showing in WordPress or any other software?
 All you need is to Traceroote your image requests.
 You can Traceroote any address on Mac or Windows and that way, you can get detailed information about the error.

 On Mac OS, for example, you can run a Traceroote by launching Network Utility.
-But first, lick the search icon spotlight in your Mac, then, type Network Utility and click on it.
+But first, click the search icon spotlight on your Mac, then, type Network Utility and click on it.
 Next, choose the Traceroote tab.
-Enter the exact URL of any of your images that are not showing correctly in the browser, and click the scan button.
+Enter the exact URL of any of your images that are not showing correctly in the browser, and click the Scan button.

 When the scan is complete, look for error details, and if you couldn’t find what all that code means, copy all the code and send it to your hosting’s technical customer support.
 That way, you gave them more details about the issue and they have all the Traceroote.

 For Windows computers, follow this tutorial my Microsoft.
 It shows what you need as steps.